Pritesh2706/Portfolio-Website/README.md

 ## Future Plans 🚀

-- Add more projects, including advanced **data dashboards** and Python projects. 📉
+- Add more projects, including advanced **Data Dashboards** and Python projects. 📉
 - Enhance the design with **animations** and **mobile optimization**. 📱
 - Integrate a **blog** to share my learning experiences and insights. ✍️